Eseperio/verifactu-php/README.md

 # Verifactu PHP Library

-> ⚠️ 2025: Library under development.
-You can try it, but expect changes and incomplete features.
+> ⚠️ 2025: Library __UNDER DEVELOPMENT__.
+You can try it, but expect changes, incomplete features or to be broken until first alpha version is released.

 Tasks pending before the first beta release:
-- [ ]
+- [ ] Tests all new code to ensure it works properly.

 **A modern PHP library for integrating with Spain’s AEAT Verifactu system (digital invoice submission, cancellation, querying, and events) according to the official regulatory technical specification.**